kng4411377/Crazy_trade/docs/UPDATING_CONFIG.md

 ```

 **What it does:**
+- ✅ Merges ALL config files (config.yaml, momentum_config.yaml, etc.)
-- ✅ Detects new fields in template
+- ✅ Detects new fields in each template
-- ✅ Adds them to your config with defaults
+- ✅ Adds them to your configs with defaults
 - ✅ Preserves ALL your existing values
-- ✅ Creates automatic backup
+- ✅ Creates automatic backups
 - ✅ Shows what changed

 **Example output:**